phodal/awesome-iot/README.md

 ## IDE

+* [Angular 2 IoT ★ 10 ⧗ 4](https://github.com/urish/angular2-iot) - is an experimental technology that allows you to program physical hardware (buttons, LEDs, etc.) using Angular 2.
+* [DevIoT ★ 70 ⧗ 1](https://github.com/gepd/Deviot) - Sublime Text plugin for IoT development.
 * [WyliodrinSTUDIO ★ 25 ⧗ 2](https://github.com/Wyliodrin/WyliodrinSTUDIO) - Wyliodrin STUDIO is a Chrome based IDE for software and hardware development for IoT and Embedded Linux systems.
-* [DevIoT](https://github.com/gepd/Deviot) - Sublime Text plugin for IoT development.
-* [Angular 2 IoT](https://github.com/urish/angular2-iot) - is an experimental technology that allows you to program physical hardware (buttons, LEDs, etc.) using Angular 2.

 ## Robotics